-Competencies provide a way to communicate expectations for a role using a consistent structure across different role and teams throughout the organization.
-Competencies are created in a centralized library, and can be added to role templates or directly to an individual's growth profile.
+Competencies provide a way to communicate expectations for a role using a consistent structure across different roles and teams throughout the organization.
+Competencies are created in a centralized library and can be added to role templates or directly to an individual's growth profile.
 Expected levels and assessments are optional features that can be used to indicate where an employee stands relative to expectations of their existing role or potential future roles.

 Creating a competency

-Competencies are created and managed in a centralized competency library located in the Org settings section of the 7Geese app on the "Competency" page.
+Competencies are created and managed in a centralized competency library located in the Org settings section of the app on the "Competency" page.

 Competencies can be created by clicking the "New competency" button from the competency library page, or by clicking "Duplicate" on an existing competency from either the competency library page or from the competency detail page.

 Name - the name of the competency that employees will see on their growth profiles (eg. "Communication", "Leadership", etc)

 Description - a text description that may inform employees why the competency is important and/or when it should be used

 Assessments - a toggle to determine if the competency can be assessed when attached to an individual's growth profile